acd-engine/jupyterbook/_sources/Integration_FutureWorks.md

 **Scalability:** In order to enhance the scalability of the ACDEA, careful consideration will be given to the dynamic nature of the data sources and the study of ontology.
 Special attention will be devoted to improving the fault tolerance of the system, ensuring its resilience against failures and errors.

-It is worth noting that the resource level plays a crucial role in the ACDEA, as it inherits the complex structure of the library archive.
-Therefore, careful consideration will be given to determining whether the resource level should retain the same level of information and structure as found in the original library archive.
+It is worth noting that the resource entity plays a crucial role in the ACDEA, as it inherits the complex structure of the library archive.
+Therefore, careful consideration will be given to determining whether the resource entity should retain the same level of information and structure as found in the original library archive.
 This decision will require thoughtful design in order to create a more scalable ACDEA that can seamlessly adapt to changes in the format and structure of the data sources.

 #### Experimental Integration (Record Unification)
 ---